 SPC may appoint a Designated Safeguarding Officer (DSO) with appropriate experience and understanding wherever possible.
 They may or may not be a member of SPC and will be appointed by the Trustees.
-In accordance with this provision, Jim Monach (Trustee) was appointed in January 2023; he holds a DBS Advanced Certificate.
+A deputy may also be appointed, to handle cases in the absence of the DSO or where it is the DSO against whom an allegation has been made.
+In accordance with this provision, Jim Monach (Trustee) was appointed DSO in January 2023 and Rachel Fright (Accompanist) was appointed Deputy in January 2025; both hold DBS Advanced Certificates.